Jean-Marie Seroney: Employment and entry into politics

-On his return to Kenya in 1956, Seroney was appointed as a legal assistant in the office of the Registrar-General's on 21 June 1956.
-In December 1957, he was promoted to the position of public prosecutor in charge of bankruptcy offences through a Kenya Gazette notice no. 4067 dated 3 December 1957.
+On his return to Kenya in 1956, Seroney was appointed as a legal assistant in the office of the Registrar-General on 21 June 1956.
+In December 1957, he was promoted to the position of the public prosecutor in charge of bankruptcy offenses through a Kenya Gazette notice no. 4067 dated 3 December 1957.

 On 25 September 1958, he applied to be admitted as a member of the Law Society of Kenya which had just been formed in 1948.
 Seroney had made history as the second black Kenyan African to qualify in law after the late Chiedo More Gem Argwings-Kodhek.
-At the time of his application in 1958 the Hon.
+At the time of his application in 1958, the Hon.
 Justice Chanan Singh was the Chairman of the Law Society of Kenya.
-When he was accepted to the Bar of Kenya he immediately resigned and went into private practice.

-Seroney continued with covert political activities at the height of Kenya's emergency period in the fifties engaging with many of the early politicians such as Tom Mboya, Oginga Odinga, Dr. Julius Kiano and many others.
-He even joined Mboya's Airlift program and is known to have helped some Nandi youth to go to America to obtain a higher education.
-He also joined the Labour movement and became the secretary-general of the Kenya African Civil Servants Union.
-He gave legal advice and supported the Independence movement in many ways.

 It was not until 1959 that Seroney finally ventured into politics proper when he called for the formation of a political party that took the interests of the Africans at heart.
-The following year he announced his intention to vie for the Nandi open seat at the Legislative Council (LEGCO) on Sunday 27 November 1960.
-In February 1961, at the age of 33, he was elected to the Legislative Council as Member for Nandi, beating his sole rival Shadrack Kimalel.
-Seroney was appointed Parliamentary Secretary in the Ministry of Defence.
+The following year he announced his intention to vie for the Nandi open seat at the Legislative Council (LegCo) on Sunday 27 November 1960.

-On 13 February 1962 he was in the Kenyan Delegation to the Lancaster House Conference and the final Independence talks in September 1963.
+On 13 February 1962, he was in the Kenyan Delegation to the Lancaster House Conference and the final Independence talks in September 1963.
 In 1963 he was elected Member of Parliament for Nandi North Constituency on a Kenya African Democratic Union ticket and also took his seat in the regional assembly that met in Nakuru.
 He crossed the floor, however, and joined the Kenya African National Union together with Taita araap Towett the MP for Bureti and William Murgor the MP for Elgeyo on 21 November 1963.
 This rubbed many the wrong way especially his friend-turned-foe Daniel arap Moi who had remained in KADU.
-On 27 November 1963 he invited Prime Minister Jomo Kenyatta to address a public rally in Kapsabet and Eldoret.
+On 27 November 1963, he invited Prime Minister Jomo Kenyatta to address a public rally in Kapsabet and Eldoret.

-He was elected MP for Tinderet in 1966 and served until the elections held in 1969.
-In the 1969 general elections, he beat his closest rival Francis K. Ruto to win with 9,006 votes against Ruto's 1,699 to reclaim his Tinderet seat.